janvanhelvoort/qvision-poll-it/README.md

 ## Getting Started

+This package includes dutch and english translations.
+A translation can easily be added with xml files.
+[Languages](Source/Qvision.Umbraco.PollIt/Client/lang/)

 ### Installation

 > *Note:* This package has been developed for **Umbraco v7.6.0** and will support that version and above.